-- An episode of Bob's Burgers set on a wine-tasting train-ride had Bob and Linda meet a wine connoisseur.
-Bob hates him for his condescending attitude regarding Bob's tastes, but when Bob challenges him to a wine identifying contest he realizing he's not just blowing smoke.
+- Bob's Burgers: The B-plot of "The Kids Rob a Train" has Bob and Linda meet a wine connoisseur on a wine-tasting train ride.
+Bob hates him for his condescending attitude regarding Bob's tastes, but when he challenges Bob to a wine-identifying contest he realizes the guy isn't just blowing smoke.
 Bob is only able to beat him when Linda brings in a "special" wine that the sommelier never had before but Bob had: the various types of wine that were in one of the train's spittoons.

 - The Pinky and the Brain episode "Around the World in 80 Narfs" has a waiter introduce a wine as "An amusing vintage with an excellent nose."
 "It also seems to have ears and a tail," replies the diner — as Pinky and the Brain have been bottled into the wine.